 425 Marketplace Economics (3).
-Prereq. for BSM: BUS 326; Prereq. for BBA: MAT 202.
+Prereq.
+BUS 360 or MAT 345

 This course is a general introduction to the foundational principles and theories in micro- and macroeconomics for the manager.
 It includes the relationship of economic analysis to management decision-making and business strategy and policy.